Our Plans for a Center celebrating African-American Art, Heritage and Muliculturalism

-The Clemmons Family Farm is one of the largest African American-owned farms in the state of Vermont.
+The Clemmons Family Farm is one of the handful of African-American-owned historic farms

-Over the next few years we are in a transition phase from a private family-owned farm to an African American Heritage and Multicultural Center that will share a beautiful historic venue with visitors
+Over the next few years we are in a transition phase from a private family-owned farm to an African-American Art, Heritage and Multicultural Center that will share a beautiful historic venue with visitors

 The Farm's plans include a dynamic program of African diaspora music, visual and performing arts, culinary arts, culture, history and literature across the 148 acres of a working farm.
 Our programs are tailored to small-group interactions that focus on building quality cross-cultural learning, educational enrichment and human-to-human connections with our local community and other visitors from near and far.